wavingtide/programming-knowledge-hub/devops/infrastructure-as-code/terraform.md

 # Modules
 A module is a container for multiple resources that are used together.
 A module consists of a collection of `.tf` and/or `.tf.json` files kept together in a directory.

+Terraform evaluates all of the configuration files in a module, effectively treating the entire module as a single document.

 - *Root module* - Resources defined in `.tf` files in the main working directory.
 Every terraform configuration has root module
 - *Child module* - A module that called by another module
 - *Published module* - Module from public or private registry